Quintic algebras over Dedekind domains and their sextic resolvents: Constructing resolvents

 Motivated by this, we define for any quintic ring $Q$ the pentaquadratic form

 from $L^5$ to $(\Lambda^4 L)^{\tensor 2}$, or equivalently from $(\Lambda^4 L \tensor L)^5$ to $(\Lambda^4 L)^{\tensor 12}$.
 We get that for any resolvent $(M,\phi,\theta)$ of $Q$,

-We claim the following: \begin{lem} $F$ is identically zero if and only if $Q$ is very degenerate. \end{lem} \begin{proof} We prove that the property of being very degenerate is invariant under base-changing to the algebraic closure $\bar{K}$ of $K$; then the lemma can be proved by checking the finitely many quintic algebras over an algebraically closed field (see \cite{Maz80,Poonen}).
+We claim the following: \begin{lem} $F$ is identically zero if and only if $Q$ is very degenerate. \end{lem} \begin{proof} We prove that the property of being very degenerate is invariant under base-changing to the algebraic closure $\bar{K}$ of $K$; then the lemma can be proved by checking the finitely many quintic algebras over an algebraically closed field (see Mazzola \cite{Maz80} and Poonen \cite{PoonenIsomorphism}).
 Let $\bar{Q} = Q \tensor_K \bar{K}$ be the corresponding $\bar{K}$-algebra.
 Clearly if $Q$ is very degenerate, so is $\bar{Q}$, so assume that $\bar{Q}$ is very degenerate.
-Then the subsets